nimuri122/Lucid/README.md

 Hi, This is a game named Lucid

-Im gonna provide a Mac package and a windows executable.¨
+Im gonna provide a Mac package and a windows executable soon when i learn how to create effective EXE's

 if youre gonna use the mac version i cant pay 100€ a month to sign and notarize my app so you just have to:
  1. run the app